telerik/justmock-docs/basic-usage/mock/returns-async.md

 ## Return a Value for an Async Method from a Mocking Container (Automocking)

-In scenarios where a class has dependencies involving asynchronous methods, a [Mocking Container]({%slug justmock/basic-usage/automocking%}) can be created from the class.
+In scenarios where a class has dependencies involving asynchronous methods, it is possible to create a [Mocking Container]({%slug justmock/basic-usage/automocking%}).
 The `ReturnsAsync` method can then be used to provide a custom return value for the asynchronous method.

 To take a look at this scenario, we will use the following code: